kamperh/recipe_bucktsong_awe/readme.md

 Preliminaries
 -------------
-If you are not using the docker image, install all the standalone dependencies (see Dependencies section below) and then follow the steps here.
+If you are not using the docker image, install all the standalone dependencies (see Dependencies section below).
+Then follow the steps here.
+The docker image includes all these dependencies and GitHub repositories.

 Clone the required GitHub repositories into `../src/` as follows: